tuzmusic/clockwork-calendar-restack/app/OPTIMIZATIONS.md

 - Use start time when getting route info
 - Better width/alignment in email html
   - probably best to just construct it from data, with grid layout, and scrap the original html
+- Use local storage to persist server updates (e.g., multiple gigs can show distance info)

 # Functionality
 - [X] Distance info in json